UstadMobile/UstadMobile/test-end-to-end/README.md

     resume when WiFi is resumed.
 (Android only).

 1.8 H5P and video content can be automatically compressed using high, medium, and low quality presets.

-1.9 Admin can delete content from library.
-Deleting content will remove the files associated with the content from the server.
-Client devices will recognize any files that are associated with deleted content as eligible for eviction from the cache.

-1.10 User can select (in settings) to store content on device storage or memory card (if available - Android apps can only use storage on memory cards that are reformatted on the device to use as storage (not FAT32 etc)).
-Any subsequent download is saved on the selected storage medium.
-(Android only).

 ### 2: Course creation, enrolment, attendance, progress